 In all bar the most Westernised systems, concentration is the essence of the meditative process.
 By this means, we seek to focus the energies of the mind and to harness its powers, as a result of which we can overcome its constant chatter and induce a state of deep peace and inner stillness.
 The third part of the above definition hints at why – because in that state of absolute stillness we will experience God.
 Obviously, this is a very profound and, to many, controversial statement but many saints and sages over the years have testified to its veracity and the spiritually elevating effects of meditation can be felt by most at even a rudimentary level.
 That said, meditation entails no dogma; it is focused entirely upon self-enquiry and personal experience, to discover YOUR Reality.

 That does not mean there is no theory or mechanics to understand, for yoga is a science.
 The world’s most authoritative text on the techniques of meditation is the Yoga Sutras of Patanjali.
-Patanjali was a famous sage who lived in India about 2000 years ago; he codified the various teachings then current and produced the system universally known as Raja Yoga.
+Patanjali was a sage who lived in India about 2000 years ago; he codified the various teachings then current and produced the system now generally known as Classical or Raja Yoga.
 His Yoga Sutras are a practical handbook not an academic treatise, and are essential reading for all serious students of yoga.
 Patanjali commences his Sutras with his own definition which simply states: “Yoga is the control of thought waves in the mind”.
 This Sutra (Book 1, No. 2) has been translated in various ways but its essence is clear: if you could still your mind, even for a moment, then you would experience Divine union (which is the meaning of the word ‘yoga’).
 But Patanjali also means the process as well as its culmination, in other words meditation is the means of controlling the thought waves in the mind, which eventually leads to the mystical consummation of yoga.

 In order to understand the significance of Patanjali’s definition, it is helpful to imagine the human mind like a vast lake.
 The surface of the lake is covered with waves of various sizes, created mainly by external stimuli such as the wind.
 This surface is our everyday conscious mind, always in motion.
 Above the lake the sun is shining brightly, but what reflection do we see of the sun when we look into the surface of the lake?
 We see many small and partial sun-images, the one reality fractured and distorted by the movement in the lake’s surface.
 But imagine for a moment that the surface of the lake were to become absolutely still like glass; what then?
 In that case, we should see the sun reflected as it actually is – the One without a second.
 For mind is but a reflector of the Divine Consciousness.
 The stiller, the purer our mind is, the better we can manifest that Reality in our lives.
 Therefore the prime purpose of meditation is to transform our mind into a perfect reflector – pure and still like glass!